PyRepair/maniple/training-data/summarize-experiment/scrapy/29/prompt_response_response_8.md

     """
     parsed = urlparse_cached(request)
     path = urlunparse(('', '', parsed.path or '/', parsed.params, parsed.query, ''))
-    host = parsed.hostname if parsed.hostname else b""

     s = to_bytes(request.method) + b" " + to_bytes(path) + b" HTTP/1.1\r\n"

+    # Check if parsed.scheme is 'http' or 'https' before adding the hostname
-    s += b"Host: " + to_bytes(host) + b"\r\n"
+    if parsed.scheme in ['http', 'https'] and parsed.hostname: s += b"Host: " + to_bytes(parsed.hostname) + b"\r\n"

     if request.headers:
         s += request.headers.to_string() + b"\r\n"
     s += b"\r\n"
     s += request.body
     return s
 ```

-In the corrected code, the `parsed.hostname` value is checked before converting it to bytes.
-If it is `None`, an empty string is used as the `host` value, ensuring that the `to_bytes` function does not encounter a `NoneType` object.
-This resolves the bug and allows the function to handle non-HTTP requests without encountering errors.
+This change ensures that `parsed.hostname` is not `None` before adding it to the `s` variable, thus resolving the bug.